MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.29.md

 Savannah National Wildlife Refuge

-*A. Migratory Game Bird Hunting.* We allow hunting of duck and coot on designated areas of the refuge north of Georgia Highway 25/South Carolina Highway 170 in accordance with State regulations and subject to the following conditions:
+*A. Migratory Game Bird Hunting.* We allow hunting of waterfowl and mourning dove on designated areas of the refuge in accordance with State regulations and subject to the following conditions:

-1. For all hunters age 16 and older, we require a refuge hunt permit, which must be signed and carried at all times when hunting.
+1. All hunters age 16 and older must possess and carry a signed refuge hunt permit (name/address/phone) and a State license.
 We charge a fee for all hunt permits.

 2. To participate in the youth waterfowl hunt, youth hunters must submit the Waterfowl Lottery Application (FWS Form 3-2355).
-We require an application fee to enter the hunt drawing.
+You must pay an application fee to enter the hunt drawing.

-3. We only allow temporary blinds.
+3. We allow temporary blinds only.
 You must remove decoys and other personal property from the refuge daily (see § 27.93 of this chapter).

-4. We prohibit hunting within 100 yards (91.4 meters) of Georgia Highway 25/South Carolina Highway 170.
+4. We allow shotguns for all migratory game bird hunting, but only with nontoxic shot size #2 or smaller.

-5. Youth hunters age 15 and under must remain within sight and normal voice contact of an adult age 21 or older, possessing a license.
+5. Youth hunters, defined as those age 15 and younger, must remain within sight and normal voice contact of an adult age 21 or older; the adult must possess a valid hunting license for the State in which they are hunting.
 One adult may supervise no more than two youth hunters.

+6. You may take feral hog and coyote during all refuge hunts (migratory bird, upland, and big game) with weapons authorized and legal for those hunts.

+7. You may use retrieving dogs.
+Dogs must remain under direct and constant control of the hunter.

-6. Persons possessing, transporting, or carrying firearms on national wildlife refuges must comply with all provisions of State and local law.
-Persons may only use (discharge) firearms in accordance with refuge regulations (§ 27.42 of this chapter and specific refuge regulations in part 32.)
+8. You must comply with all provisions of State and local law when possessing, transporting, or carrying firearms on national wildlife refuges.
+You may only use (discharge) firearms in accordance with refuge regulations (see § 27.42 of this chapter and specific refuge regulations in part 32.)

-*B. Upland Game Hunting.* We allow hunting of squirrel on designated areas of the refuge in accordance with State regulations and subject to the following conditions:
+*B. Upland Game Hunting.* We allow hunting of squirrel and rabbit on designated areas of the refuge in accordance with State regulations and subject to the following conditions:

-1. Conditions A1 and A6 apply.
+1. Conditions A1, A6, and A8 apply.

-2. We only allow rimfire rifles or shotguns with #2 shot or smaller for squirrel hunting.
+2. For squirrel hunting, we allow rimfire rifles, rimfire pistols, or shotguns with nontoxic shot size #2 shot or smaller.
+We recommend but do not require solid copper or other nontoxic rimfire bullets.
+For rabbit hunting, we allow shotguns, but only with nontoxic shot size #2 or smaller.

-3. We prohibit hunting on or within 100 yards (90 m) of U.S. Highway 17, GA Highway 25/SC Highway 170, refuge facilities, road and trails, railroad rights of way, and within areas marked as closed.
+3. You may not hunt on or within 100 yards (90 meters) of public roads, refuge facilities, roads and trails, and railroad rights-of-way, or in closed areas.

-4. We prohibit the use of dogs.
+4. You may not use dogs for upland game hunting.

-5. During the period when the squirrel hunt coincides with the refuge gun hunt for deer and hogs, we require hunters to possess a big game license (State) and to wear an outer garment containing a minimum of 500 square inches (3,250 cm2) of hunter-orange material above the waistline.
+5. During the period when upland game hunting coincides with the refuge gun hunt for deer and hogs, you must wear an outer garment containing a minimum of 500 square inches (3,226 square centimeters) of hunter-orange material above the waistline.

-6. Youth hunters age 15 and younger must remain within sight and normal voice contact of an adult age 21 or older, possessing a license.
+6. Youth hunters, defined as those age 15 and younger, must remain within sight and normal voice contact of an adult age 21 or older; the adult must possess a valid hunting license for the State in which they are hunting.
 One adult may supervise no more than one youth hunter.

-*C. Big Game Hunting.* We allow hunting of white-tailed deer, turkey, and feral hog on designated areas of the refuge in accordance with State regulations and subject to the following conditions:
+*C. Big Game Hunting.* We allow hunting of white-tailed deer, turkey, feral hog, and coyote on designated areas of the refuge in accordance with State regulations and subject to the following conditions:

-1. Conditions A1, A6, B3, B4, and B6 apply.
+1. Conditions A1, A6, A8, B3, and B6 apply.

 2. To participate in the gun hunt for wheelchair-dependent hunters, hunters must submit the Quota Deer Hunt Application (FWS Form 3-2354).
 To participate in the Youth Turkey Hunt & Learn Weekend, youth hunters must submit the Big/Upland Game Hunt Application (FWS Form 3-2356).
-We require an application fee to enter these hunt drawings.
+You must pay an application fee to enter these hunt drawings.

+3. To participate in the youth-only deer or turkey hunts, youth hunters must request a free hunt permit from the refuge headquarters.

-3. We allow only bows, in accordance with State regulations, for deer and hog hunting during the refuge archery hunt.
+4. You may only use bows, in accordance with State regulations, for deer, hog, and coyote hunting during the archery hunt for these species.

-4. We allow only shotguns (20 gauge or larger; slugs only), center-fire rifles (.22 caliber or larger), muzzleloaders, and bows, in accordance with State regulations, for deer and hog hunting during the gun hunts.
+5. You may only use shotguns (20 gauge or larger, slugs only), center-fire rifles, center-fire pistols, muzzleloaders, and bows, in accordance with State regulations, for deer, hog, and coyote hunting during the firearm hunts for these species.

-5. You must remove hunt stands daily (see § 27.93 of this chapter).
+6. You must remove hunt stands following each day's hunt (see § 27.93 of this chapter).

-6. Hunters may take five deer (no more than two antlered).
-There is no bag limit on feral hog.
+7. Hunters may take as many as five deer (no more than two antlered).
+There is no bag limit on feral hog or coyote.

-7. Turkey hunters may harvest only three gobblers (male turkey).
+8. Turkey hunters may harvest only three gobblers (male turkey).

-8. We allow shotguns with only #2 shot or smaller and bows, in accordance with State regulations, for turkey hunting.
+9. We allow only shotguns with nontoxic #2 shot or smaller, and bows, in accordance with State regulations, for turkey hunting.
 We prohibit the use of slugs or buckshot for turkey hunting.

-9. We prohibit the use of trail or game cameras.
+10. We prohibit the use of trail or game cameras.
+We also prohibit the use of trail marking tacks, bright eyes, reflectors, reflecting tape, and any other markers, including biodegradable markers such as toilet paper and paper tape.

+11. We prohibit the use of dogs for big game hunting.

 *D. Sport Fishing.* We allow fishing on designated areas of the refuge in accordance with State regulations and subject to the following conditions: